By LindaPublished On: July 16, 2019Last Updated: November 23, 2022

 Plants are scientific enigmas; they are all around us, and yet we barely take notice of their existence.
 We know relatively little about how they respond to their environments because, well, it’s not like they can interact with us directly.
 Using invisible signaling mechanisms, they communicate messages across huge distances from their roots to their leaves, and even with each other!
-But do plants have a ‘sense’ of touch, and do they actually feel pain?
+But do they have a ‘sense’ of touch, and can plants feel pain?

 Table of Contents